djgoldsmith/shape/305/01-Github.md

   - Pretty much the industry standard
   - FOSS

-## Github
+## GitHub

  - Git is the Version Control system
- - Github is a company that hosts repositories
+ - GitHub is a company that hosts repositories
    - There are alternatives:
       - Bitbucket
 	  - GitLab etc.